INS Rajali

-INS Rajali, (IATA: N/A, ICAO: VOAR) is an Indian naval air station located near Arakkonam, Ranipet district, Tamil Nadu in southern India.
+INS Rajali, (IATA: N/A, ICAO: VOAR) is an Indian naval air station located near Arakkonam, Chennai Metropolitan Area, Ranipet district, Tamil Nadu in southern India.
 It operates under the Southern Naval Command of the Indian Navy, and has the longest military runway in Asia.

 History

 The airfield at Arakkonam was constructed in early 1942, for use by Allies of World War II.
 The first recorded air operations from the field took place when the No. 2 Squadron of the Royal Indian Air Force, flying Westland Lysander aircraft flew support missions for the British Indian Army between May and Sep 1942.